 Teachers of Tomorrow offers candidates interested in teaching careers an opportunity to explore issues of common interest; to promote professional growth; to act as a service group to the School of Education, The City College, and the community; and to maintain dialogue with the faculty in matters relevant to teaching.
-Candidates who wish to join the club or serve as officers should contact the Director of the Learning and Technology Resource Center (NA 3/226).
+Candidates who wish to join the club or serve as officers should contact the Director of the School of Education Learning and Technology Resource Center, Dr. Leonard Lewis (212-650-5455; llewis@ccny.cuny.edu).